MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 WebView2 on HoloLens 2 and the WebView plugin for Unity are both in Preview and are subject to change before general availability.

-WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
+WebView2 only works on HoloLens 2 devices running the Windows 11 update.
 For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens).

+[!IMPORTANT]
+WebView2 on Hololens 2 continues to be available.
+However, support for WebView2 on Hololens 2 is discontinued (no bug fixes, content updates or technical support), and we can therefore make no guarantees that applications will continue to work for any extended period of time.

 For WebView2-enabled 2D applications on HoloLens 2, see [Get started with WebView2 in WinUI 2 (UWP) apps](./winui2.md).